finos/open-source-readiness/docs/osr-resources/InnerSource.md

         alt="Image of slide number 6" />
     </div>
     <div class="slide-notes">
-      <p>Eventually, it helped that Open Source consolidated into a
+      <p>Eventually, it helped that open source consolidated into a
         few key licenses such as GPL, MIT, Apache, BSD, LGPL.
 It reduced the effort required to explain to developers what they could and could not do with software and eventually the